Halogen: Superhalogen

 Calculations show that the additional electron is located in the aluminium cluster at the location directly opposite from the iodine atom.
 The cluster must therefore have a higher electron affinity for the electron than iodine and therefore the aluminium cluster is called a superhalogen (i.e., the vertical electron detachment energies of the moieties that make up the negative ions are larger than those of any halogen atom).
-The cluster component in the Al_{13}I^{−} ion is similar to an iodide ion or a bromide ion.
-The related Al_{13}I_{2}^{−} cluster is expected to behave chemically like the triiodide ion.
+The cluster component in the Al13I- ion is similar to an iodide ion or a bromide ion.
+The related Al13I2- cluster is expected to behave chemically like the triiodide ion.